GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
+> ### Our goals are very simple.
+We're going to create the software that puts a computer on every desk and in every home.
 >
-> ~ *Henry Petroski*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts